johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 ##Environment
 Students will attend lectures, use blackboard and participate in lab exercises to support the lecture material.
 Students will participate in discussions about lecture material.
 Exams will be taken in a classroom setting.

-#Program Outcomes
-The program outcomes identified for development and assessment in this course are: Install and configure Microsoft Windows client operating systems.
-Determine the role of security in a business.
-Recognize ethical responsibilities.

 #Core Abilities
 Madison College Core Abilities are eight key life and success skills that contribute to the development ofstudents as life-long learners on the job, at home, and in the community.
 The Core Abilities are skills and abilities taught and assessed in classes, labs, and field experiences at Madison College.
 For more information on Core Abilities, please visit [http://madisoncollege.edu/core-abilities](http://madisoncollege.edu/core-abilities).
 This class addresses the following core abilities: Ethics

 #Responsibilities and Policies
 **Student Responsibilities:*ß* Students are expected to be familiar with Madison College policies and procedures.
 Many of the important policies and procedures are on the Madison College website, located at [http://madisoncollege.edu/student-rights-responsibilities](http://madisoncollege.edu/student-rights-responsibilities).

 **Academic Integrity** is an expectation in all Madison College classes.
 Plagiarism, cheating and collusion are prohibited at Madison College.
 Plagiarism is defined as passing of another person's work as your own.
 Students who fail to observe these standards are subject to disciplinary action.
 Madison College has a strong policy on Academic Misconduct which is published on the Madison College website.
 Please refer to this page on the Madison College Website to review all Academic Integrity and Misconduct policies located at [http://madisoncollege.edu/academic-integrity](http://madisoncollege.edu/academic-integrity).